etherdelta/etherdelta.github.io/docs/API.md

 ## Ethereum API

-With the exception of the off-chain orderbook, EtherDelta is entirely defined and executed by a smart contract.
+With the exception of the off-chain orderbook, ForkDelta is entirely defined and executed by a smart contract.
 This API is mainly meant as a convenience so you don't have to deal with Ethereum for asking basic read-only questions like "what traded recently."
 Depositing, withdrawing, and trading, should all be done directly with the smart contract.
 For an overview of the smart contract, see the [smart contract overview](SMART_CONTRACT.md).

 ## Rate limit